abdelbasset/Angular-Mean-Auth/README.md

-# Angular 8 JWT User Authentication
+# JWT User Authentication with Angular 8 & Node

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.